Mendoza mountains

 How To Get To Aconcagua Provincial Park

-Many tour companies in Mendoza offer guided tours to the park, which includes transportation and a guide.
-This is a good option if you want to have a more comfortable and organized trip without too much trekking, and for $42 it’s a reasonable price.
+• Tour – Many tour companies in Mendoza offer guided tours to the park, which includes transportation and a guide.
+This tour is a good option if you want to have a more comfortable and organized trip without too much trekking.

 Mendoza Argentina, a sign in the mountains